Whipped body butter versus thin lotion — texture comparison

 When lotion still has its place

 For specific use cases — sweating in hot weather, athletic recovery, hospital settings — fast-evaporating water-based formulas have utility.
 The point is not that all lotion is bad.
-It's that for daily moisturizing of dry, sensitive, eczema-prone, or aging skin, lotion is the inferior tool.
+It's that for daily moisturizing of dry, sensitive, eczema-prone, or mature skin, lotion is the inferior tool.

 Why we built around tallow body butter